William Tate (lighthouse keeper)

 William's hard work did not go unnoticed.
 He was given over $400 in raises between 1917 and 1921 to make him one of the best-paid keepers in the United States Lighthouse Service.

 William's interest in aviation continued throughout his life.
 Coupling his interest in flight with his duty as a lighthouse keeper, William Tate realized his dream of flying and became the first member of the Lighthouse Service to inspect lighted Aids to Navigation from an airplane.
 The flight was made in April, 1920.
 His report states: "This keeper made the trip along the river in an airplane, flying, about on a level with the lights and within 50 feet of the same, and it was easily seen whether they were burning."
 This eventually led to the formation of the Lighthouse Service Air Arm, which checked Aids to Navigation from the air.

 He helped raise money for a flight monument in Kitty Hawk.

-A USCG coastal buoy tender WLM-560 based in Philadelphia, Pennsylvania is named after him.
+The USCG coastal buoy tender William Tate (WLM-560) based in Philadelphia, Pennsylvania is named after him.